beomwookang/SyncNAS/README.md

-## SyncNAS: Synchronization-aware NAS for an Efficient Collaborative Inference on Mobile Platforms
+## Synchronization-aware NAS for an Efficient Collaborative Inference on Mobile Platforms

 An anonymized private repo for our work under review.